syed-islam/syed-islam.github.io/docs/notes/aws-practitioner/networking.md

 *  Client affinity is supported for continued connections.

 ## ELB - Elastic Load Balancer
-Targets could be a fleet of
+Targets could be a fleet of:

  * EC2 instances,
  * Lambda functions,
  * a range of IP addresses,